rehacktive/monoservice/README.md

 ### Step 3

 Use the module with the service.
-For example running it with:no
+For example running it with:

 ```sh
 go run service.go -MODULE_FOLDER=modules/